UBC-MDS/Online-Shoppers-Purchasing-Intention-Prediction/README.md

 A project summary will be added here.

 # Report
-The final report can be found here. # a link to the report will be inserted here
+The final report can be found [here](https://github.com/UBC-MDS/Online-Shoppers-Purchasing-Intention-Prediction/blob/main/src/online-shoppers-purchasing-intention-prediction.html)

 # Usage
 We are using a conda virtual environment so that our computational environment is reproducible.